 Representation is the fundamental bridge between internal cognition and externalized reality.
 It asks: how do we meaningfully capture the fluid nature of our thinking within the rigid structures of computing?
-To represent is to choose how we translate abstract ideas into tangible item, turning fleeting thoughts into persistent asset that can be navigated, organized, and retrieved.
+To represent is to choose how we translate abstract ideas into tangible items, turning fleeting thoughts into persistent assets that can be navigated, organized, and retrieved.
 By reimagining our interface with these representations, we move beyond mere storage toward a dynamic, malleable environment that amplifies human intent.

 We must build systems that treat representations as living, interconnected entities rather than static data points.
 By focusing on the item-centric nature of our tools, we allow for a more intuitive, human-centered approach to information architecture.